tilemill-project/tilemill/_posts/docs/guides/0203-01-01-styling-polygons.md

 Like all other properties on the Map object, background-image has a global effect - it cannot be filtered or changed depending on zoom level.

 If you want to control the a background pattern by zoom level you can add a layer to your project that contains an earth-sized polygon for you to style.
-MapBox provides such a data file in the [MapBox GeoData Library]().
+Mapbox provides such a data file in the [Mapbox GeoData Library]().
 Browse to the `natural-earth-1.4.0/physical` directory and it is the first file in the list - __10m-900913-bounding-box.zip__.

 ![](/tilemill/assets/pages/styling-polygons-4.png)